 The main types of plaques and memorials recorded were dedication plaques; historic events; significant street plaques; personal memorials; special or scared places, and Ordnance Survey bench marks.
 It wasn’t possible to survey every road and lane in the county and it is hoped to continue the survey in future years to include any plaques and signs that we missed.
 Can you help us to record plaques and monuments in your area?

 The Heritage Office produced a 2016 calendar highlighting some of the plaques and signs.
 We are also currently working with our GIS colleagues to map all 300 of the monuments and plaques on an easy to access map of the county – coming soon!

 Moments with Monuments: Hear the Stories

 But what are the stories behind these commemorative pieces, who are the characters mentioned and what was the background to the events that led to their being remembered forever in stone or metal on a street corner, building or road?
 ‘Moments with Monuments’ is a series of 50 x 5 minute radio programmes which highlight the stories behind some of the monuments and plaques which were surveyed in 2015.
-It is produced by KCLR, with funding from the Broadcasting Authority of Ireland’s Sound & Vision scheme and the Heritage Office, Kilkenny.
-The programmes are produced by Monica Hayes and will be broadcast every Wednesday in 2017 from the 1st February on KCLR’s ‘The Way It Is’ between 6 and 7pm.
-They will be available for later listening on the KCLR and Kilkenny Heritage website.
+It was produced by KCLR, with funding from the Broadcasting Authority of Ireland’s Sound & Vision scheme and the Heritage Office, Kilkenny.
+The programmes were produced by Monica Hayes and broadcast every Wednesday in 2017 from the 1st February on KCLR’s ‘The Way It Is’ between 6 and 7pm.
+They are available for listening on the KCLR and Kilkenny Heritage website.